jasmineelkins/forget-me-not/README.md

 Phase 5 Capstone Project: Newsletter Generator

-Using the Chrome extension, the user can clicks 'Add to weekly/monthly newsletter' to save an article to their collection.
+Using the Chrome extension, the user can click 'Add to weekly/monthly newsletter' to save an article to their collection.
 At the end of every week and every month they will receive an email newsletter with all the articles they have saved.
 If a user prefers to opt out of receiving emails, they can also view their Newsletters on the web app.
 Behind the scenes: when the user clicks 'Add to newsletter', the backend checks if an unsent newsletter for that frequency exists.
 If it does, the article will be saved to that Newsletter; if not, a new Newsletter is created for the user and the article is saved to that.
 Once a Newsletter is sent, the status is updated in the database and new articles will not be added to that Newsletter any more.
 From the web app, the user can view all saved articles in their Reading List, which will show the date the article will be sent.
 The user can edit this reading list and remove articles from their Newsletters.